pedropreciado/chromestesia/README.md

 ![](https://raw.githubusercontent.com/pedropreciado/chromestesia/master/docs/wireframes/form.png)

 In the options modal, the user will be able to select the tempo incrementally and select a custom time signature.
 Squares of random colors will be displayed based on the number of beats the user selected.
 Colors can then be selected from a color wheel and compliments of each of those colors will be displayed on the right.

 The user will then press a button to begin a count off and will be able to pause/play the metronome using the space bar.
+The selected colors will then be rendered in time with the selected tempo and time signature.

 ### Architecture and Technologies